ma3mool/ma3mool.github.io/_pages/about.md

 and to recieve multiple awards for teaching and mentoring undergraduate students.
 Prior to joining UIUC, I completed my BSE from [Princeton University](https://ece.princeton.edu/), where I was the recipient of the John Ogden Bigelow Jr. Prize in Electrical Engineering.

+In addition to doing research, I also enjoy watching documentaries, playing soccer, and I am a contributing feature article writer at [TechSpot.com](https://www.techspot.com/about/).

 If you are a student or researcher (or both!), please feel free to reach out to me by email!